onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 template perfectly.

 :::info
-There is a common misconception amongst many that OP_CTV (CheckTemplateVerify) creates so called "recursive covenants".
+There is a common misconception amongst many that OP_CTV (CheckTemplateVerify) creates so-called "recursive covenants".
-This suggests that once coins are locked using OP_CTV, they are forever trapped within a cycle of conditions that prevent them from ever being moved outside of these specific rules.
+This suggests that once coins are locked using OP_CTV, they are forever trapped within a cycle of conditions that prevent them from ever being moved outside these specific rules.
 In simpler terms, it's like saying once you put your coins into a certain type of box, they can never come out of boxes like that.

 This is not true.
-CTV does not enable permanently confining coins within these conditions, because all steps how the coins can be moved must be predefined.
-Conditions/restrictions how a coin can be spent can only be defined by the receiver.
+CTV does not enable permanently confining coins within these conditions, because all steps on how the coins can be moved must be predefined.
+Conditions/ restrictions on how a coin can be spent can only be defined by the receiver.
 :::

 The template is represented by a hash (a long string of letters and numbers).
-Below code is an example how the hash is
+Below code is an example of how the hash is created:
-created:

 ```py
 def create_template_hash(tx: CTransaction, nIn: int) -> bytes: